Pakistan votes for a new parliament as militant attacks surge and jailed leader's party cries foul

 The top contender is the Pakistan Muslim League party of three-time former Prime Minister Nawaz Sharif who returned to the country last October after four years of self-imposed exile abroad to avoid serving prison sentences at home.
 Within weeks of his return, his convictions were overturned, leaving him free to seek a fourth term in office.

+After voting in the eastern city of Lahore, an upbeat Sharif said he wasn't thinking about a coalition government but looking forward to his party winning a majority in parliament.

-With his archrival Khan sidelined and in prison, Sharif seems to have a pretty straight path to the premiership, backed by his younger brother, former Prime Minister Shehbaz Sharif, who is likely to play an important role in any Sharif-led Cabinet.
+With his archrival Khan sidelined and in prison, Sharif seems on a sure path to the premiership, backed by his younger brother, former Prime Minister Shehbaz Sharif.
+The younger Sharif, who is likely to have a role in the next Cabinet, told Geo news channel on Wednesday that his brother would become prime minister if their party gets a majority of the vote.

-The Pakistan People's Party is a strong contender, with a power base in the south, and is led by a rising star in national politics — Bilawal Bhutto-Zardari, the son of assassinated former Prime Minister Benazir Bhutto.
+The only other strong contender is Pakistan People's Party.
+It has a power base in the south and is led by a rising star in national politics — Bilawal Bhutto-Zardari, the son of assassinated former Prime Minister Benazir Bhutto.
+He issued a statement, demanding restoration of the mobile phone service.

 The Sharifs and Bhutto-Zardari are traditional rivals but have joined forces against Khan in the past, and Bhutto-Zardari served as foreign minister until last August, during Shehbaz Sharif's term as premier.